|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Hr Ms prewar

-On February 18, left Tjiltjap in the evening for an attack on Japanese forces landing at Bali.
-She's accompanied by destroyers Kortenaer, Piet Hein, Ford and Pope.
-Kortenaer becomes stranded on a sandbar and has to wait for the tide to become freed.
+On February 18, 1942 departed Tjiltjap in the evening accompanied by destroyers Kortenaer, Piet Hein, Ford and USS Pope DD-225 for an attack on Japanese forces landing at Bali.
+Kortenaer became stuck on a sandbar and had to wait for the tide to become freed.

 However, while back in the Java Sea several months later, on 5th November 2004 we did another dive on the upside down section, and while several of us were searching for clues to positively identify the wreck, the owner/skipper (Vidar Skoglie) of the dive vessel we operate from (MV Empress), 'swam', with the aid of a diver propulsion vehicle or underwater scooter, about 30 to 40 metres away from the upside down section (again in very poor/ even worse visibility than on our first visit) to a 'lump' that had previously shown up on the side scan sonar.
 Sure enough, it was the stern section of Kortenaer laying well over on its starboard side, with propellers and rudder visible and one set of triple torpedo tubes also visible amongst the large amounts of fishing net that is draped over the wreckage.
 This was finally THE positive identification we were looking for as no other warship lost in that area had triple torpedo tubes!